logikum/md-web-site/contents/en/histories/richard-iii.md

 succeeds him, becoming Henry VII of England.
 The play ends with him planning to marry Elizabeth of York and end the Wars of the Roses.

-#### Dramatis personae

-KING EDWARD The Fourth

-EDWARD, Prince of Wales, afterwards King Edward V.,
-RICHARD, Duke of York, sons to the King.

-GEORGE, Duke of Clarence,
-RICHARD, Duke of Gloucester, afterwards King Richard III., Brothers to the King.

-A young son of Clarence.

-HENRY, Earl of Richmond, afterwards King Henry VII.

-CARDINAL BOURCHIER, Archbishop of Canterbury.

-THOMAS ROTHERHAM, Archbishop of York.

-JOHN MORTON, Bishop of Ely.

-DUKE of BUCKINGHAM

-DUKE of NORFOLK

-EARL of SURREY, His son.

-EARL RIVERS, Brother to Elizabeth.

-MARQUIS OF DORSET

-LORD GREY, Sons to Elizabeth.

-EARL of OXFORD

-LORD HASTINGS

-LORD STANLEY, Called also EARL of DERBY.

-LORD LOVEL

-SIR THOMAS VAUGHAN

-SIR RICHARD RATCLIFF

-SIR WILLIAM CATESBY

-SIR JAMES TYRREL

-SIR JAMES BLOUNT

-SIR WALTER HERBERT

-SIR ROBERT BRAKENBURY, lieutenant of the Tower.

-CHRISTOPHER URSWICK,

-A priest.

-Another Priest.

-TRESSEL,
-BERKELEY, gentlemen attending on the Lady Anne.

-Lord Mayor of London.

-Sheriff of Wiltshire.

-ELIZABETH, Queen to King Edward IV.

-MARGARET, Widow of King Henry VI.

-DUCHESS of YORK, Mother to King Edward IV.

-LADY ANNE, Widow of Edward Prince of Wales, son to King Henry VI.; afterwards married to Richard.

-A young Daughter of Clarence ()MARGARET PLANTAGENET)

-Ghosts of those murdered by Richard III.,

-Lords and other attendants; a pursuivant scrivener, citizens, murderers, messengers, soldiers, &c.
+>   #### Characters

+>   King Edward, the Fourth
+    Edward, _Prince of Wales, afterwards King Edward V.,_
+    Richard, _Duke of York, sons to the king_
+    George, _Duke of Clarence,_
+    Richard, _Duke of Gloucester, afterwards King Richard III., brothers to the king_
+    A young son of Clarence
+    Henry, _Earl of Richmond, afterwards King Henry VII._
+    Cardinal Bourchier, _archbishop of Canterbury_
+    Thomas Rotherham, _archbishop of York_
+    John Morton, _bishop of Ely_
+    Duke of Buckingham
+    Duke of Norfolk
+    Earl of Surrey, _his son_
+    Earl Rivers, _brother to Elizabeth_
+    Marquis of Dorset
+    Lord Grey, _sons to Elizabeth_
+    Earl of Oxford
+    Lord Hastings
+    Lord Stanley, _clled also Earl of Derby_
+    Lord Lovel
+    Sir Thomas Vaughan
+    Sir Richard Ratcliff
+    Sir William Catesby
+    Sir James Tyrrel
+    Sir James Blount
+    Sir Walter Herbert
+    Sir Robert Brakenbury, _lieutenant of the Tower_
+    Christopher Urswick
+    A priest
+    Another priest
+    Tressel,
+    Berkeley, _gentlemen attending on the Lady Anne_
+    Lord Mayor of London
+    Sheriff of Wiltshire
+    Elizabeth, _queen to King Edward IV._
+    Margaret, _widow of King Henry VI._
+    Duchess of York, _mother to King Edward IV._
+    Lady Anne, _widow of Edward Prince of Wales, son to King Henry VI.; afterwards married to Richard_
+    A young daughter of Clarence _(Margaret Plantagenet)_
+    Ghosts of those murdered by Richard III.

+>   _Lords and other attendants; a pursuivant scrivener, citizens, murderers,
+    messengers, soldiers, &c._